 Travis Barnes lives in central Victoria with his wife and two daughters.
 Travis loves to help people find their God-given calling and encourage people to walk with Jesus into the unique adventure he has for each person.
 His website is here.

 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today being brave.
+He recently wrote this article about being brave.

 Life on the Line

 By Travis Barnes – Press Services International

 Nik Wallenda, quite literally, puts his life on the line.

 Nik Wallenda is a tight rope walker; he has over ten Guinness World Records for aerobatic feats and has performed some of the most daring and dangerous tight rope walking feats in history.
 In 2012 Nik Wallenda became the first person to tight rope walk directly over Niagara Falls.
 In 2013 Wallenda tight rope walked across the Grand Canyon with no safety harness.
 In 2020 Wallenda tight rope walked across the Masaya Volcano; an active volcano in Nicaragua.
 My favourite walk of Nik Wallenda’s took place in 2014 where he walked between two skyscrapers across the Chicago river.
 Wallenda walked more than 600 feet above the ground with no safety harness.
 If that weren’t enough; the buildings were not the same height with Wallenda walking uphill on an incline of 19 degrees.
 After completing that walk; he then completed a second walk between two buildings this time blindfolded.